andrewchambers/bupstash/README.md

 - Implemented to a high security standard with many attack vectors mitigated. [see how]

-- Turn key data hosting with zero access to your data. [see how]
+- Turn key data hosting with no access to your data possible. [see how]